 A1.3.1.3 Each SG shall maintain a plan for its work that considers a period of at least four years ahead, taking due account of the related schedule of WRCs, RRCs and RAs.
 The plan may be reviewed at each meeting of the SG.

 A1.3.1.4 The SGs may establish subgroups necessary to facilitate the completion of their work.
-With the exception of Working Parties (WPs), introduced in § A1.3.2.2, the terms of reference and milestones of subgroups established during an SG meeting shall be reviewed and adjusted at each SG meeting as appropriate.
+With the exception of Working Parties (WPs) and Task Groups (TGs), introduced in § A1.3.2, the terms of reference and milestones of subgroups established during an SG meeting shall be reviewed and adjusted at each SG meeting as appropriate.

+A1.3.1.4bis Each SG shall appoint Chairmen and Vice-Chairmen of WPs taking into account Resolution 208 of the Plenipotentiary Conference and the desire to observe fully the principle of equitable geographical distribution among regional telecommunication organizations, as well as mainstreaming a gender perspective in the policies of all ITU Sectors.
+The mandate of Vice-Chairmen shall be to assist the WP Chairman in matters related to the management of WP, including substitution for the chairman at official ITU meetings when necessary.

+A1.3.1.4ter To bring new perspectives and vision to the working parties and taking into account providing opportunities for different qualified candidates to serve in these appointed capacities, the term of office for WP Chairmen should not exceed [two][three] intervals between consecutive RAs.
+If no qualified candidates are nominated for the post of WP Chairman, the period in office of the current WP Chairman might be extended beyond the maximum term to a following interval, otherwise WP chairmanship duties should be taken over temporarily by one of the Vice Chairs of the SG or one of the Vice Chairs of the WP.

 A1.3.1.5 When WPs, Task Groups (TGs) or Joint Task Groups (JTGs) (defined in § A1.3.2) are assigned preparatory studies on matters to be considered by WRCs or RRCs (see Resolution ITU-R 2), the work should be coordinated by the relevant SGs, WPs and TGs or JTGs.

 When preparing ITU-R recommendations and reports to be referenced in the CPM Report, WPs, TGs or JTGs shall plan, to the extent practicable, their works such that these ITU-R recommendations and reports are submitted to the relevant SG in time for adoption and approval in accordance with the relevant section of Annex 2, prior to the WRC.